sohn1029/File_Fragment_Type_Identification/README.md

 ## Introduction
 This project was implemented simply by reading a paper called "FiFTy: Large-scale File Fragment Type Identification Using Convolutional Neural Networks".
 This File Fragment Type Identification, which has emerged in forensics analysis where only data blocks stored in memory should be seen to know what kind of file it is, has been actively studied since 2006, and this paper solved this problem using CNN as of 2020.
-This project used 13 features and LightGBM to solve to first scenario(75 file type classifications) that was introduced in the paper.
+This project used 13 features and LightGBM to solve the first scenario(75 file type classifications) that was introduced in the paper.

 ## Dataset
 The original dataset is available at https://ieee-dataport.org/open-access/file-fragment-type-fft-75-dataset .
 If you download Scenario 1 dataset with block size 512, you can get '512_1' folder.
 And let's put it in the same location as 'make_feature.py'.
 Also, if you do the same for Human-readable labels classes.json, then the dataset is ready.